nighthawkcoders/platformer4x/navigation/about.md

 Creators of Platformer 4.0x <br>
 Akhil - Scrum Master / dev <br>
+I used to live in Dallas before moving to San Diego in 2010.
 William - Assistent Scrum Master / dev <br>
 I like dogs and cheez👍<br>
 Shay -intergrater / dev <br>